gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/redirected-to-complex.md

 ## How to Fix

-Ensure that the redirected association points to an entity that is a reasonable redirection target.
+First, ensure that the redirected association points to an entity that is a reasonable redirection target.
 That means, the redirection target shouldn't accidentally make it a to-many association.

+Then add an explicit ON-condition or explicit foreign keys to the redirected association.
+That will silence the compiler message.

 ## Related Messages